Thertzlor/semantic-rainbow/README.md

+## A maximalist color theme for semantic highlighting featuring bold colors and subtle distinctions.
 ![Banner](./assets/SR_Banner.png)
 ## Overview
 Plenty of themes offer minimalist highlighting focusing on specific aspects of code using a limited color palette.
 This theme takes the opposite approach.
 Utilizing both bold colors and subtle distinctions, anything than *can* be identified *will* be identified.